 1.05.1 – Federal and State Programs Available

 The College cooperates with all federal and state educational assistance agencies including the Veterans Administration, Vocational Rehabilitation, and other agencies that aid students in obtaining a post-secondary education.
-Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study, Federal Work College, Federal Perkins Loans, William D. Ford Federal Direct Loan Program, and all state programs are channeled through the College to the students.
+Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study, Federal Work College, William D. Ford Federal Direct Loan Program, and all state programs are channeled through the College to the students.

 1.05.2 – Other Loans

 Warren Wilson College has an emergency loan fund for students who need to borrow a limited amount for a short period (usually 30 days).
 Loans for educational costs with a long-term repayment option are also available with a completed FAFSA.